-Our named executive officers for the year ended December 31, 2013, which consist of our principal executive officer and our three other most highly compensated executive officers, are:
+Our named executive officers for the year ended December 31, 2012, which consist of our principal executive officer and our two other most highly compensated executive officers, are:

-- Krisztina M. Zsebo, Ph.D., our President and Chief Executive Officer; - Rebecque J. Laba, our Vice President, Finance and Administration; - Jeffrey J. Rudy, our Vice President, Clinical Operations; and - Fredrik Wiklund, our Vice President, Corporate Development and Investor Relations.
+- Krisztina M. Zsebo, Ph.D., our President and Chief Executive Officer; - Rebecque J. Laba, our Vice President, Finance and Administration; and - Jeffrey J. Rudy, our Vice President, Clinical Operations.